-ASF outbreak shall be considered a national disaster and therefore, activation of the National Disaster Management Authority (NDMA) chaired by the honourable Prime Minister and members comprising of high-level decision-makers from key sectoral agencies is essential for smooth implementation of NASFPCP.
-In line with the Disaster Act 2013, the NDMA shall be regarded as the highest policy-making body for NASFPCP.
+In the event where control of ASF outbreak(s) requires involvement of the National Disaster Management Authority (NDMA), ASF outbreak would be considered a national disaster and therefore activation of the (NDMA) chaired by the Hon'ble Prime Minister and members comprising of high-level decision-makers from key sectoral agencies is essential for smooth implementation of this plan.
+In such cases, in line with the Disaster Act 2013, the NDMA shall function as the highest policy-making body for NASFPCP (Figure 6).